Siege of Cawnpore: Bibi Ghar massacre

+The guard sepoys were ordered to fall in.
+Half a dozen obeyed.
+They raised their muskets, but shot high at the ceiling of neighbouring apartments.
+It was the gloaming dusk and the 5 killers entered.
+In the gloom Survur Khan stepped out of the house, his sword broken, to fetch another, then another.
+By the time darkness fell the men left and locked up the house.
+The screams had stopped, but the groans continued until the morning.
+The next day the sweepers came to throw the bodies into the well.
+Many of the children had survived and tried to escape, children of 5 or 6.
+A crowd looked on and the children cried for help.
+No one helped them.
+When one went into the crowd they grabbed them and through them down the well.
+Three women had survived enough to talk and were also murdered.

-The rebel sepoys executed the four surviving male hostages from Fatehghar, one of them a 14-year-old boy.
-But they refused to obey the order to kill women and the other children.
-Some of the sepoys agreed to remove the women and children from the courtyard, when Tatya Tope threatened to execute them for dereliction of duty.
-Nana Sahib left the building because he didn't want to be a witness to the unfolding massacre.
+An alternative account is that after the men were murdered, some of the sepoys only agreed to remove the women and children from the courtyard when Tatya Tope threatened to execute them for dereliction of duty.
+In this account Nana Sahib left "the building" (his position outside the courtyard under the tree) because he didn't want to be a witness to the unfolding massacre.

-The British women and children were ordered to come out of the assembly rooms, but they refused to do so and clung to each other.
+The British females and children were ordered to come out of the house but they refused to do so and clung to one another.
 They barricaded themselves in, tying the door handles with clothing.
+In "Our Bones are Scattered" Ward writes that the soldier could not be compelled to pull them out, so they decided to kill them inside the building.
+The lack of spectacle making Nana leave.

-At first, around twenty rebel soldiers opened fire from the outside of the Bibighar, firing through holes in the boarded windows.
-The soldiers of the squad that was supposed to fire the next round were disturbed by the scene, and discharged their shots into the air.
+At first around twenty rebel soldiers opened fire from the outside of the Bibighar, firing through holes in the boarded windows.
+The soldiers of the squad that was supposed to fire the next round were sickened by the violence caused and discharged their shots into the air.
 Soon after, upon hearing the screams and groans inside, the rebel soldiers threw down their weapons and declared that they were not going to kill any more women and children.